Former Punjab Minister Bhullar Arrested in Suicide Case

 "Recently, a minister in the AAP government in Punjab faced serious allegations.
 Without any delay or discrimination, our government took immediate action against the minister, not only removing him from office but also having him arrested.

 "Some time ago, an ADGP in Haryana committed suicide.
-Serious allegations were levelled against several people, yet their entire party and government came out it support of the culprits," said Kejriwal.
+Serious allegations were levelled against several people, yet their entire party and government came out in support of the culprits," said Kejriwal, in a dig at the BJP dispensation.

 He was apparently referring to the suicide of senior Haryana IPS officer Y Puran Kumar last October.

 "This is the difference between AAP and the BJP.
-When it comes to justice, AAP does not hesitate to take action even against its own government ministers, while the BJP sacrifices justice itself to protect its own people," alleged Kejriwal.
+When it comes to justice, AAP does not hesitate to take action even against its own government ministers, while the BJP sacrifices justice itself to protect its own people," Kejriwal said.

-The suicide by Randhawa triggered a political row with opposition parties taking on the Mann government and jointly holding a protest, demanding the arrest of Bhullar and a CBI probe into the matter.
+Randhawa's suicide triggered a political row with opposition parties taking on the Mann government and jointly holding a protest.

 In Delhi, Union Home Minister Amit Shah promised to immediately order a CBI inquiry into Randhawa's suicide if all Punjab MPs give him a written request on the matter.